rasaSystemComplexity/rasaSystemComplexity.github.io/index.md

 ## RQ3: Component Complexity Analysis
 RQ3 is **how the code of ML components is composed by what kinds of code?**
 It aims to inspect the source code inside every component to characterize the statistics and composition patterns of different code categories, including data processing code, model usage code, etc.
-All the labeled code snippets are available [here](https://github.com/rasaSystemComplexity/rasaSystemComplexity.github.io/blob/main/data/rq3/code_category.xls)
+All the labeled code snippets are available [here](https://github.com/rasaSystemComplexity/rasaSystemComplexity.github.io/blob/main/data/rq3/code_category.xls).
+The codebook of all 4 higher-level and 34 inner-level data processing types is available [here](https://github.com/rasaSystemComplexity/rasaSystemComplexity.github.io/blob/main/data/rq3/data_processing_codebook.xlsx).

 <!-- func_call meaning, detail data processing type codebook, interaction pattern analysis -->
 <!-- todo: composition pattern details -->